margkam/the-dismal-science/process.md

 We also would love to redundantly encode the continent with hue on the dendrogram to make it easier to see quickly.
 In addition, we want to show the names of free trade agreements when you hover over it, or in a list on the side.

 We also could have some small-multiple charts that would appear next to the map when countries are selected.
 These line charts would give the user a sense of how much fluctuation there is in the GDP Growth for a selected country.
 It would decrease the cognative load of trying to remember the fluctuations as the vis plays through the available years.

+We could reign in our use of color.
+Not all our color use is color-blind safe and not all of it is justified.

+We can also position the vis better horizontally so that everything isn't squished up against the left side of the screen.

+We still dream of the ripple chart in our proposal.
+We would love to investigate more granular data sources and perhaps consider other measures of aggregate economic activity to make that possible.

+_Thank you for experiencing The Confessions of a Recessed Economy_